Pet insurance FAQs

 Premier

 If you took out a pet insurance policy with us before 20 March 2022, different limits may apply.
 More details on the vet fee limits that apply to your policy can be found in your schedule.
-If you’re unsure, get in touch.
+If you're unsure, contact us.

 Find out more about our cover levels.

 The price you pay is determined by many factors.
-Some of the key factors that affect the price are, for example, the policy type, the type and breed of your pet, and their age.
-Get a quote here.
+Some of the key factors that affect the price are, for example, the policy type, the species and breed of your pet, and their age.

 Yes, your pet is covered but you cannot make a claim in the first 14 days of the policy start date for an illness or in the first 48 hours of the cover start date for accidents.